5.6. Hammer Buildfile

 hammer-vlsi -e env.yml -p config.yml --obj_dir build build

-will contain environment variables needed by Hammer and a target for each major Hammer action (e.g. par
+build/hammer.d will contain environment variables needed by Hammer and a target for each major Hammer action (e.g. par, synthesis, etc. but not syn-to-par, which is run automatically when calling make par).

 For a flat design, the dependencies are created betwen the major Hammer actions.